 - Operates on the principle of least privilege – doesn’t give privileged access management to anyone in the network by default.

-In layperson’s terms, to access the network further, you must re-validate yourself on almost every other step.
-You’re a threat from the program’s perspective, and your device is already a security liability – ergo, the constant re-authorization and “zero-trust” bit.
+In layperson’s terms, to access the private networks further, you must revalidate yourself on almost every other step.
+You’re a threat from the program’s perspective, and your device is already a security liability — ergo, the constant re-authorization and “zero-trust” bit.

-When this measure protects the network, the administrator authenticates users and monitors devices on and off the network.
+When this measure protects the network, the administrator authenticates remote users and monitors devices for security risks on and off the network.
 Another neat upside is that the net user can’t show their IP address outside the network’s perimeter (even when on the internet).

-Consensus: ZTNA’s a safe security option keeping your company assets close to your chest (even if paranoically so).
+Verdict: ZTNA’s a safe security option keeping your company assets close to your chest (even if paranoically so).
 It’s a step up from hardware VPNs.
-But ZTNA isn’t adapted yet for easy home use and isn’t as convenient as a software VPN.
+But ZTNA isn’t adapted yet for easy home use and isn’t as convenient as VPN software.

 -